Meghana430/Meghana430/README.md

 I am a Master's student in Business Analytics at UC Davis, focusing on data pipeline development and crafting innovative data-driven solutions.

-🔭 **Currently working on:** Enhancing marketing strategies and leading projects with AI-as-a-Service applications.
-🌱 **Currently learning:** Advanced machine learning and big data technologies.
+🔭 **Currently working on:** Enhancing marketing strategies and leading projects with AI-as-a-Service applications 🌱 **Currently learning:** Advanced machine learning and big data technologies.
 👯 **Looking to collaborate on:** Data analytics and machine learning projects.
 💬 **Ask me about:** Python, Java, SQL, data wrangling, and data visualization.